-If you make the HHC you will typically have a rehearsal one evening during the week (the day depends on the location you dance at) and occasionally on Sundays.
-The HHF is the same but will have fewer Sunday rehearsals unless there are important events coming up.
-FF tytpically has one rehearsasl a week.
+If you make the HHC or HHF, you will typically have a rehearsal one evening during the week (the day depends on the location you dance at) and occasionally on Sundays.
+FF typically has one rehearsal a week.

 HOW MANY PERFORMANCES DO YOU DO?